Standout How To

 • There are pre-dispatch, post-dispatch and post-render hooks (see Execution Model)

-• Standout exposes its primitives as libraries for custom usage (see Render Only)
+• Standout exposes its primitives as standalone crates (see standout-render, standout-dispatch)

 • Powerful tabular layouts via the col filter (see Tabular Layout)